yl8976/cis120notes/Notes.md

     - if an object can be reached by traversing points from a root, it is _live_
     - safe to reclaim heap allocations not reachable from a root (garbage or dead objects)

+Reference Counting:
+- Each heap object tracks how many references point to it
+- When reference count goes to 0, reclaim that space and decrement counts for objects pointed to by that object
+- Problem: cyclic data, which will never decrement to 0 (space leak)
+   - Option 1: Require programmers to explicitly null-out references
+   - Option 2: Periodically run GC to collect cycles
+   - Option 3: Require programmers to distinguish "weak pointers" from "strong pointers"
+       - If all references to an object are "weak", then object can be freed

 Mark and Sweep:
 1. Mark
    - Start from roots